flutter/plugins/packages/google_sign_in/google_sign_in/README.md

 <!-- End of the Google Sign-in Section -->
 ```

-As an alternative to adding `GoogleService-Info.plist` to your Xcode project, you can instead
+As an alternative to adding `GoogleService-Info.plist` to your Xcode project,
-configure your app in Dart code.
-In this case, skip steps 3-6 and pass `clientId` and
+you can instead configure your app in Dart code.
+In this case, skip steps 3 to 7
-`serverClientId` to the `GoogleSignIn` constructor:
+ and pass `clientId` and `serverClientId` to the `GoogleSignIn` constructor:

 ```dart
 GoogleSignIn _googleSignIn = GoogleSignIn(